Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Empirical Analysis

-The most common approach to improve adversarial robustness is adversarial training, i.e., training the model on adversarially perturbed training data.
-Adversarial training with PGD attack is one of the strongest known defenses on MNIST and CIFAR-10 datasets (see \cite{Athalye2018obfuscated}).

-For any fixed $\epsilon \in [0, 1]$ we adversarially train our models, LeNet and ResNet, as done by Madry et al. \cite{Madry18} with PGD adversarial perturbations with $\ell_{\infty}$ budget $\epsilon$.
-As in Madry et al. \cite{Madry18} we use the LeNet model for MNIST and the ResNet model for CIFAR-10.
-We then plot their rotation invariance profiles and robustness profiles.
-Each colored line in Figure \ref{mnist-robustprof-fig-1} and Figure~\ref{mnist-robustprof-fig} corresponds to a model adversarially trained with a different value of $\epsilon$.
+\uline{\textit{Results on Adversarially Robust Model Architectures:}} Fig \ref{robust-models-profiles} presents our results on the trade-off on spatial robustness for models trained adversarially using PGD \cite{Madry18} on MNIST, CIFAR10 and CIFAR100 datasets.
+Each row corresponds to experiments for a single dataset with a plot of robustness profile (for which they are trained) followed by the spatial invariance profiles.
+Each colored line in the plots corresponds to a model adversarially trained with a different value of an $\epsilon$-budget.

-On MNIST, adversarial training with PGD with larger $\epsilon$ results in a drop in the invariance profile of LeNet based model - in Figure~\ref{mnist-robustprof-fig-1} (left), the yellow line (PGD with $\epsilon=0.4$) is below the light blue line (PGD with $\epsilon=0.1$).
-Similar qualitative drop holds for the ResNet based model too on CIFAR-10, as can be seen from Figure~\ref{mnist-robustprof-fig} (left).
-In other words, {\em adversarial training with progressively larger $\epsilon$ leads to the drop in the rate of invariance on the test data.}

-To complete this picture we plot the robustness profile curves of the LeNet and ResNet based model for MNIST and CIFAR-10, respectively.
-It is known that as these models are trained with PGD using larger $\epsilon$ budget their adversarial robustness increases.
-The robustness profile curves of the LeNet model trained with larger PGD budget dominates the robustness profile curve of the same model trained with a smaller PGD budget - the red line in Figure~\ref{mnist-robustprof-fig-1} (right), dominates the light blue line.
-This is true of the ResNet based model too, as can be seen from Figure~\ref{mnist-robustprof-fig} (right).
+On MNIST, adversarial training with PGD with larger $\epsilon$ results in a drop in the invariance profile of the LeNet-based model; in Fig \ref{robust-models-profiles}(b-d), the red line (PGD with $\epsilon=0.3$) is below the light blue line (PGD with $\epsilon=0.1$).
+Similar observations hold for the ResNet model on CIFAR10 (see Fig \ref{robust-models-profiles} (f-h)), as well as for WideResNet-34 on CIFAR100 (see Fig \ref{robust-models-profiles}(j-l)).
+To complete this picture, the robustness profile curves confirm that as these models are trained with PGD using larger $\epsilon$ budget, their adversarial robustness increases.
+The robustness profile curves of the LeNet model trained with a larger PGD budget dominates the robustness profile curve of the same model trained with a smaller PGD budget; the red line in Fig \ref{robust-models-profiles}(a) dominates the light blue line.
+This is true of the ResNet model too, as in Figs \ref{robust-models-profiles}(e) and \ref{robust-models-profiles}(i).